datalayer-attic/jupyter-react-example/README.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/require.js/2.3.4/require.min.js"></script>
 ```

-### Coherent React.js version
+### React.js version resolution

-Create react is fragile on react, especially as we are pulling various version from jupyterlab.

-Upon the `resolutions` in package.json, the Makefile ensure we remove all pulled react* folder under node_modules of thir party dependencies.
+A `create-react-app` requests coherent react.js versions.
+With JupyterLab, we are pulling various version in the node_modules subfolders.
+To avoid version conflicts, the `resolutions` in `package.json` specifies the needed version.

 ### Emotion/react

-For now, we need `@emotion/react`, this will be removed in the future.
+For now, we need to add `@emotion/react`.
+This requirement will be removed in the future.

 ## ⚖️ License